Truion/SS-GEAR/README.md

 The approach is explained in `report.pdf`.

-to run training scripts, run the following command:
+to run training scripts, run the following command after goining to respective method's directory:
 ```
 python run.py --gpu-index <CUDA device index>
 ```
+## References:
+Mentioned in `report.pdf`